Denim is an American and casual classic. This guide covers how to best wear it at any age and not look like trying too hard or not trying at all.

 - Always go for a dark wash.

-- Denim in bright colors or white look great too at any age.
+- The fabric in bright colors or white look great too at any age.
+Be aware that colored denim fail to get the comfort of jeans.

-- Tailored denim shirts look great even in a denim on denim
+- Tailored shirts look great even in a denim-on-denim styling.

-- When wearing denim on denim always go with distinct different shades and accessorize with classic items like pumps, heeled booties, or strappy sandals.
-Avoid to look like a cowgirl even when you go to a western-style Night Club.
+- When wearing two denim pieces in an outfit take distinctly different shades.
+Add classic footwear like pumps, heeled booties, or strappy sandals.
+Avoid to look like a cowgirl even when you go to Western bar.

-- Jeans with a twinset or a T-shirt plus cardigan are great for Casual Friday if your dress code permits denim.
+- Jeans with a twinset or a T-shirt plus cardigan are great for Casual Friday if your dress code permits.

-- Soft denim shirt-dresses without any frills are great for summer with sandals and a belt for the weekend and – if the dress code allows – with pumps or slingbacks for work.
+- Soft denim shirt-dresses without any frills are great for summer.
+Pair them with sandals and a belt for the weekend.
+If the dress code allows wear it with pumps or slingbacks for work.

 - Depending on your body shape, the right-cut denim jacket is great worn over a summer dress as an alternative to a cardigan

-Here some visual denim styling inspirations for fashion over 40.
+Here some further visual denim styling inspirations for stylish women over 40.

 Styling boyfriend jeans for a business casual look by adding a blazer, a striped button-down shirt, white pumps, pearls, and a structured bag